Codigo-io/docs/docs/código-interface-description-language/learning-the-basics.md

 # Learning the Basics

-Codigo's Interface Description Language (short: CIDL), is the main configuration file for your dApp projects.
+Código's Interface Description Language (short: CIDL), is the main configuration file for your dApp projects.
 Through the CIDL, we define the interface of a smart contract.
 The CIDL is written in YAML format; thus, the created file must have the .yaml or .yml file extension.